Watch the recorded webinar “Top Five Mistakes People Make with PowerPoint”

 - Pictures have impact.
 The best slides show photographs that the audience can quickly grasp.

-- Complex diagrams are terrible.
+- Complex slides are usually terrible.
 Too often we see complicated diagrams of business processes that would only make sense if the audience had a lot of time to digest the slide.
 But usually, these slides are up and gone in seconds.
+If you have a complex slide, give it the time it deserves or dump it.

 - Don’t read your slides.
 If you’re going to read to the audience, hand out the slides and let them read it themselves.
 You’ll save everyone’s time.